samperay/pycodes/README.md

 In each program at the beginning, comments are marked to know what this code would be used for.

-These examples are being written/tested in python3.5
+These examples are being written/tested in python3.5 in Fedora core 25.
+All programs related to Linux system administration would be kept in sysadmin folder
+Few other programs are just for practice on using python code.

+sysadmin:
-getsysinfo.py - Provides the basic information on the system

-search_replace.py - Search for a particular pattern in a file, on success take a backup and append in same file
+getsysinfo.py - Provides the basic information on the system search_replace.py - Search for a particular pattern in a file, on success take a backup and append in same file find_duplicates.py - lists duplicate files from folder specified filechecksum.py - compare files using checksum list_files_dirs.py - choice to provide either listing of files and directories